Lake Tahoe transportation: Six ways to travel here without your car

 Greyhound, AMTRAK and Megabus also offer bus transit to Lake Tahoe from a number of cities.

 Surf Air is a membership-based airline that charges a monthly fee of $1,950 for unlimited flights to 12 California destination, including Truckee.
-Truckee-based Mountain Lion Aircraft also offers on-demand charter service.
+Truckee-based Mountain Lion Aviation also offers on-demand charter service.

 The Lake Tahoe Airport in South Lake Tahoe can accommodate private aircrafts.
 Providers like Air Charter Service will arrange private flights to the South Shore.